euberdeveloper/euberlog/README.md

 $ npm test
 ```

-in order to run the tests with `jest`.
+in order to run the tests with `vitest run`.

 If a coverage report is to be generated, run: